Using TNSR on KVM¶

 TNSR can be run on a Linux Kernel Virtual Machine (KVM) hypervisor host.
 The

-advice on this page is specifically geared toward KVM running on CentOS/RHEL,
+advice on this page is specifically geared toward KVM managed by

 Installing TNSR on KVM¶

 When creating the virtual machine, use the requirements on Supported Platforms as a guide for determining configuration parameters before starting.
 For example:

 Number of CPUs, Cores, and their topology